garrandall/popular-music-data/tracks/little-bit-of-life-craig-morgan.md

 A little bit of sugar, a little bit of spice,
 A little bit of nasty, a little bit of nice.
 A little bit of how it's s'posed to be:
 A little bit of life.

 I breath in, I breath out.
 Yeah. sleepin' all night with the windows down.
 Up in the mornin', stirrin' around.
-Drink a pot of coffee an' I head off to town.
+Drink a pot of coffee and I head off to town.
 Work, work, work, all day long,
 Crank it up, back it up, bring it on home,
-Supper on the table an' I eat me a bite,
+Supper on the table and I eat me a bite,
 Then we snuggle on the porch by the pale moonlight,
-A little bit of me an' you doin' all right:
+A little bit of me and you doin' all right:
 A little bit of life.

 A little bit of tractor, a little bit of farm.
-A little bit of cornfield, an' a little bit of barn.
+A little bit of cornfield, and a little bit of barn.
 A little bit of c'mon, a little bit of play.
 A little bit of "yee-haw" in the hay.
 A Dixie cup of home-made wine: